hwennnn/hacklah-nearbyfeed/server/README.md

 # NearbyFeed Backend

 This is the backend server for the NearbyFeed app.
-It provides the necessary APIs and functionalities for creating, retrieving, and managing posts and comments in the NearbyFeed app.
+It provides the necessary APIs and functionalities for creating, retrieving, and managing feeds and comments in the NearbyFeed app.

 ## Installation